Expert advice for fresh breath

 - Remove plaque and food debris from the tongue by gently scraping the surface once a day using a teaspoon or a tool specially designed for the job like the Sunstar GUM Tongue Cleaner.

-For further expert oral care advice speak to your dental professional or read this article.
+For expert oral advice, speak to your dental professional or subscribe to our monthly newsletter for up-to-date info and news.